antoine77340/MIL-NCE_HowTo100M/README.md

 Instead, this repository is an attempt to a complete rewritting from scratch of [1] on PyTorch / ffmpeg with a reasonable number of GPUs.

 The training code was runned on the French public AI cluster [Jean-Zay](idris.fr/eng/) (see Acknowledgements below).
-It was specifically design to run on a SLURM based cluster management for multi-node distributed training but can be easily modify for other cluster management system.
+It was specifically designed to run on a SLURM based cluster management for multi-node distributed training but can be easily modify for other cluster management system.

 This unofficial PyTorch rewritting of the paper has several minor differences such as:
 - The use of a cosine learning rate decay instead of the stepwise decay described in [1].